-REVENUE ITEM OBJECTIVE(S) ACTIVITIES (SHOULD BE SMART) EXPECTED OUTCOME OUTCOME INDICATOR FREQUENCY OF MONITORING MONITORING AND EVALUATION STRATEGIES RESPONSIBILITY Rates Ensure efficient internal revenue generation and transparency in the i Property Valuation Exercise Revenue Valuation list provided for use by the Assembly Weekly DCD and other Officers pays surprise visit to Valuators on the filed 1.Revenue mobilization committee local resources management by 2023 ii Public Education on Basic Rate from Rates to be increased by 29.4% No. of Durbar organized Field reports Quarterly Pays a visit to the filed during Public Education exercises 4.Revenue monitoring team Lands and Royalties Ensure efficient internal revenue generation and transparency in the i Approving Building Permits Revenue from Lands to be increased No. of Building Permits Approved Monthly Tracking of Building permit documents and approvals made.
-Spatial Planning Committee local resources management by 2023 local resources management by management by management by management by ii Collection of proceeds from Lands by 25% by Dec.
-2023 Total Amount of Proceeds collected and Documented Monthly Checking records of proceeds from Lands Monitoring Team Percentage Increment License (Business Operating Ensure efficient internal revenue generation and transparency in the i Collect New Data Update Revenue Database Comprehensive database of revenue items created Daily Visits to various areas where data are been gathered Monitoring Team
+REVENUE ITEM OBJECTIVE(S) ACTIVITIES (SHOULD BE SMART) EXPECTED OUTCOME OUTCOME INDICATOR FREQUENCY OF MONITORING MONITORING AND EVALUATION STRATEGIES RESPONSIBILITY Rates Ensure efficient internal revenue generation and transparency in the i Property Valuation Exercise Revenue Valuation list provided for use by the Assembly Weekly DCD and other Officers pays surprise visit to Valuators on the filed 1.Revenue mobilization committee local resources management by 2023 ii Public Education on Basic Rate from Rates to be increased by 29.4% No. of Durbar organized Field reports Quarterly Pays a visit to the filed during Public Education exercises 4.Revenue monitoring team Lands and Royalties Ensure efficient internal revenue generation and transparency in the local resources management by 2023 i Approving Building Permits Revenue from Lands to be increased No. of Building Permits Approved Monthly Tracking of Building permit documents and approvals made.
+Spatial Planning Committee management by management by management by 11 Collection of proceeds from proceeds from by 25% by Dec.
+2023 Total Amount of Proceeds collected and Documented Monthly Checking records of proceeds from Lands Percentage Increment License (Business Operating Ensure efficient internal revenue generation and transparency in the i Collect New Data Update Revenue Database Comprehensive database of revenue items created Daily Visits to various areas where data are been gathered Monitoring Team

-Permit-BOP) local resources management by ii Public Sensitization Awareness creation to No. of Durbar organized Quarterly Pays visit to the filed during Public Education exercises to Monitoring Team 2023 the public on the need to check on the involvement of rate payers. pay tax by Dec.
-2023 Field reports iii Construct Office Revenue from Sand and Stone contractors Office Building Constructed Quarterly Field visits to construction sites to check progress of on- going projects Revenue technical committee to be increased by Dec.
-2023 Field Reports/ Pictures Fees Ensure efficient internal revenue generation and transparency in the local resources management by 2023 i Construct Markets IGF collection from market tolls and other fees to be increased by Dec.
-2023 Additional markets stalls constructed/reno vated Field Reports and Pictures Quarterly Field visits to construction sites to check progress of on- going projects Revenue technical committee ii Procure Vehicle Enhance Revenue mobilization No. of Vehicles Purchased/Docu mentations Quarterly Regular checks on the use of vehicle for its intended field use Monitoring Team Pictures of Vehicles iii Form Revenue Monitoring Team To improve security and Revenue in the District by 30% by Dec.
+Permit-BOP) local resources management by 2023 ii Public Sensitization Awareness creation to the public on the need to pay tax by Dec.
+2023 No. of Durbar organized Field reports Quarterly Pays visit to the filed during Public Education exercises to check on the involvement of rate payers.
+Monitoring Team iii Construct Office Revenue from Sand and Stone contractors to be increased by Dec.
+2022 Office Building Constructed Field Reports/ Pictures Quarterly Field visits to construction sites to check progress of on- going projects Revenue technical committee Fees Ensure efficient internal revenue generation and transparency in the local resources management by 2023 i Construct Markets IGF collection from market tolls and other fees to be increased by Dec.
+2023 Additional markets stalls constructed/reno vated Field Reports and Pictures Quarterly Field visits to construction sites to check progress of on- going projects Revenue technical committee ii Procure Vehicle Enhance Revenue mobilization No. of Vehicles Purchased/Docu mentations Pictures of Vehicles Quarterly Regular checks on the use of vehicle for its intended field use Monitoring Team iii Form Revenue Monitoring Team To improve security and Revenue in the District by 30% by Dec.
 2023 Revenue task force formed and revenue increased by 30% Quarterly Supervision of Revenue Collectors and Rates Payers on the field.
 Monitoring Team Fines, Ensure efficient : Prosecute Enhance Field reports Legal Monthly Sending defaulters to court Monitoring Team Penalties and Forfeits internal revenue generation and transparency in the local resources management by 2023 1 Defaulters maintenance of Law and Order by rate Payers in the District Documents Defaulters Prosecuted Monuny and making sure they pay fines given to them.
 Monitoring Team